 Where did this need for recognition take root?
 In our nation’s schools and as well as in the households where parents are members of Generation X. It’s the same mentality that says “Everyone gets a trophy.”
 Through our nation’s media, performers are recognized as “stars.”
 In our nation’s society, sports figures command multi-million dollar contracts.
 The more media attention one has, the more they can break the law because those accusations bring even more media attention.
 It’s more than a desire – it’s an obsession that’s taken root within the “Me” generation mindset.

-Many of today’s first responders like firefighters, medical professionals and members of our nation’s military and law enforcement have been touted as the heroes of today.
-The word that seems to be missing from that phrase today is “unsung.”
+Many of today’s first responders like firefighters, medical professionals and members of our nation’s military and law enforcement have been touted as the heroes of today, but yet, other organizations want to “defund” them.
 Back in the day, when sports figures like Roberto Clemente were called “heroes,” firefighters, medical professionals, and members of our military and police forces were the “unsung heroes.”
 They weren’t necessarily recognized with trophies, but knew what they were doing was important for the good of society.
 Many were humble about their accomplishments, and even avoided the spotlight.

 Today, achievement in schools is celebrated; back in the day, it was simply expected.